-Capital Expenditure (CAPEX) is the expenditure made by a firm to improve its long-term assets or to purchase new equipment.
+Capital Expenditure (CAPEX full form) is the expenditure made by a firm to improve its long-term assets or to purchase new equipment.
 It serves as a potent financial metric and helps financial analysts understand a company’s investment patterns.

 CAPEX makes up the funds that business entities use to purchase, enhance or maintain long-term assets to boost the firm’s proficiency.

-Typically, CAPEX is incurred to purchase long-term assets like – plant, equipment, building, machinery, furniture and fixtures, among others.
-It also includes expenses incurred by way of purchasing intangible assets like license, trademark or patent.
+Typically, CAPEX is incurred to purchase long-term assets like – plant, equipment, building, machinery, furniture, and fixtures, among others.
+It also includes expenses incurred by way of purchasing intangible assets like licenses, trademarks, or patents.

 Under general circumstances, CAPEX helps companies to maintain or boost their everyday operations.

-In a broader sense, capital expenditure is classified into three groups –
+In a broader sense, such expenditure is classified into three groups –

 Furthermore, the capital analysis concentrates on three types of outlays –